-Greece became the birthplace of Western Civilization and political thought nearly 2,500 years ago.
-Many monuments and structures of government and worship from ancient times still stand in this small, mountainous country of the Mediterranean Sea.
-Greece was home to many great thinkers, such as Socrates and Plato, and was the country of origin for what we know of as the Olympic games.
+Greece became the birthplace of Western civilization and political thought nearly 2500 years ago.
+Many ancient structures of government and worship still stand in this small, mountainous country on the Mediterranean Sea.
+Greece was home to many great thinkers, such as Socrates and Plato, and was the country of origin for our modern Olympic Games.
 Greece was part of several major empires until winning its independence from the Ottoman Empire in 1829.

 The Church Then and Now

-According to Acts 16:10, Greece was one of the first countries to be evangelized.
-According to 2002 statistics, 98 percent of Greeks belong to the Greek Orthodox Church.
-But the percentage of evangelical believers in Greece makes it one of the least evangelized countries in the 10-40 window.
-In the heart of Athens is the International Christian Fellowship (ICF), which also hosts a Greek church, an Eritrean church, and is partnered with an Arabic church through Humanitarian Initiative Bridges reaching many refugees in the greater Athens region.
+According to Acts 16, Greece was one of the first countries to be evangelized.
+Statistics state that 81–90 percent of Greeks belong to the Greek Orthodox Church.
+The percentage of evangelical believers in Greece shows it as one of the least-evangelized countries in the 10/40 Window.

 Additional Facts About Greece

 Population: 10.8 million

 Agriculture: wheat, corn, barley, sugar beets, olives, tomatoes, wine, tobacco, potatoes; beef, dairy products

 Industry: tourism, food and tobacco processing, textiles, chemicals, metal products; mining, petroleum